noasht/noasht/README.md

 # 👋 Hi, I'm Noa

-I am a **Software Engineering Student** with strong curiosity and a passion for technology, problem solving, and continuous learning.
+I am a **Software Engineering Student** with strong curiosity.

+Passionate about technology, problem solving, and continuous learning.

-I enjoy diving deep into topics like AI and systems, and my goal is to keep growing as a developer while building meaningful projects.
+Enjoy diving deep into topics like AI.

+Continuously developing my skills by working on meaningful projects

 ---

 ## 🛠️ Technologies & Tools
 <p>
   <!-- Languages -->